 CPFP interns will have the opportunity to join a project that involves data collection, verification, and the development of resources and toolkits.

-The CPFP is a project of J-Source, operated by the journalism programs at Carleton University and Ryerson (which is currently engaged in a renaming process).
+The CPFP is a project of J-Source, operated by the journalism programs at Carleton and Ryerson universities.

 With your contribution, the CPFP and its searchable database of press freedom violations and educational tools will be able to offer research work opportunities for Carleton students interested in and concerned with press freedom conditions in Canada.

 Freedom of the press is under threat globally, requiring constant vigilance and highlighting of abuses to keep institutional authoritarian tendencies in check and the public in the know.
 But how much do media workers, organizations and journalism students know about their rights?
-By providing educational tools, resources and training for professionals and journalism students in issues surrounding press freedom — whether it is identifying and reporting threats and abuses or understanding applicable laws — the CPFP will help equip everyone with the tools to confront threats to press freedom and information to helpcounter them effectively and accurately.
+By providing educational tools, resources and training for professionals and journalism students in issues surrounding press freedom — whether it is identifying and reporting threats and abuses or understanding applicable laws — the CPFP will help equip everyone with the tools to confront threats to press freedom and information to help counter them knowledgeably and effectively.

 FutureFunder donations will be used to fund internship positions for Carleton journalism and communication students to contribute to the CPFP site, which will be populated with press freedom violation incident reports dating back to Jan.
 1, 2021 and resources for media workers, students, faculty, researchers and more.
 Interns will work under the oversight of J-Source’s editor (a journalism school faculty member) and managing editor.